robotmedia/RMStore/README.md

 ##Receipt verification

-While RMStore doesn't perform receipt verification by default, you can provide your own custom verification or use the app-side verification provided by the framework.
+While RMStore doesn't perform receipt verification by default, you can provide your own custom verification or use the app-side verification provided by the library.

 ###App-side verification